 So here’s the thing, when you create a bucket in Simple Storage solution (S3), Amazon doesn’t charge you for the bucket, but it charges when you store objects in those buckets.
 So whenever you perform any action via APIs into the S3 bucket, you need to keep track of the changes you make and potentially track changes made by others.
 In order to keep track of the version, you need a perfect log which is where Cloudtrail comes into play.
 Use Cloudtrail to keep an audit log of the version, changes, and history of actions in the bucket.

 Granular Billing Alerts

 So the best part about using AWS is it provides free service for the first one year and then pay as you go, per usage limit.
-Set up your allowance limit and setup an alert that notifies you when you exceed it on a weekly or monthly basis.
-If drill down further, you can set up an alert for every individual service that you use so you get a good look at how much each of the service consume.
+Set up your allowance limit and set up an alert that notifies you when you exceed it on a weekly or monthly basis.
+If drill down further, you can set up an alert for every individual service that you use so you get a good look at how much each of the services consumes.
 This will eventually help you assess the ones you probably want to cut down to linger in the limit that you’d set up.
-The finer grained your strategy is, the more granular your alerts can help you.
+The finer-grained your strategy is, the more granular your alerts can help you.